Wellington Region Emergency Management Office (WREMO)

 It operates under the requirements of the New Zealand Civil Defence and Emergency Management Act 2002.
-On a daily basis, WEMO works to manage emergency risks through planning, training and exercises.
+On a daily basis, WREMO works to manage emergency risks through planning, training and exercises.

 In any event that requires the coordination of a range of emergency agencies, or a declared disaster under the Civil Defence Act, WREMO will be fully activated.
 Under the leadership of the Controller, the office becomes a nerve centre where critical decisions can be made in consultation with emergency services and others involved in disaster response.